check-spelling/mongo/src/mongo/transport/README.md

 When a client wants to interact with a server, they must first establish a connection.
 The server listens on a single port for incoming client connections.
-Once a client connection is received over an ephermeral port, a client session is created out of this connection and commands begin to be processed on a new dedicated thread.
+Once a client connection is received over an ephemeral port, a client session is created out of this connection and commands begin to be processed on a new dedicated thread.